rbrt-weiler/reblog/README.md

 ## License

-REBlog is released under the GNU General Public License.
-See the file LICENSE-GPL included in the archive for details.
+REBlog is released under the Zlib License.
+See the file LICENSE for details.

 ## Copyright